-Many locals say the tourist boats are a rip off and you can get the same views taking the local ferry for around 25 Turkish Lira (£6) for a full trip to the second bridge or even less – rather than the 20 Euros you will be quoted for a tourist boat!
+Many locals say the tourist boats are a rip-off and you can get the same views taking the local ferry for around 25 Turkish Lira (£6) for a full trip to the second bridge or even less – rather than the 20 Euros you will be quoted for a tourist boat!

 8. Whirling Dervishes

-Due to its important cultural and historical significance the practice is UNESCO protected.
-This had been on my buckelt list for some time and I had the honour of watching the ceremony whilst I was here which was an enlightening experience.
+Due to its important cultural and historical significance, the practice is UNESCO protected.
+This had been on my bucket list for some time and I had the honour of watching the ceremony whilst I was here which was an enlightening experience.

-I couldn’t take any pictures so you’ll have to see for yourself!
+I couldn’t take any pictures so you’ll have to see them for yourself!
 I went to Hodjapasha and if you would like to book a ticket or check timings, see here.

-This port has locals pouring in at peak times so if you want to avoid the crowds go on a weekday or in the evening when the boats are lit up casting a colourful reflection on the waters edge.
+This port has locals pouring in at peak times so if you want to avoid the crowds go on a weekday or in the evening when the boats are lit up casting a colourful reflection on the water’s edge.

-10. Turkish Delights
+10. Turkish Delight

 If you want to read more read my article ‘Hafiz Mustafa: the best Baklava in Istanbul’.

-That’s just a few tips to ensure you make the most of your time in Istanbul but there are plenty more delights to keep you occupied.
+Those are just a few tips to ensure you make the most of your time in Istanbul but there are plenty more delights to keep you occupied.